ipfs/specs/src/routing/http-routing-v1.md

 ## DHT Routing API

-### `GET /routing/v1/dht/closest/peers/{peer-id}`
+### `GET /routing/v1/dht/closest/peers/{key}`

+This optional endpoint allows light clients to lower the cost of DHT walks in browser contexts.

 #### Path Parameters

-- `peer-id` is a [Peer ID](https://github.com/libp2p/specs/blob/master/peer-ids/peer-ids.md) represented as a CIDv1 encoded with `libp2p-key` codec.

-#### Query Parameters
+- `key` is a [CID] or [Peer ID][peer-id-representation] to find the closest peers to.
+  - [CID] should be a CIDv1 in any encoding.

-- `closer-than` is an optional [Peer ID](https://github.com/libp2p/specs/blob/master/peer-ids/peer-ids.md) represented as a CIDv1 encoded with `libp2p-key` codec.
+  - [Peer ID][peer-id-representation] can be represented as a Multihash in Base58btc, or a CIDv1 with `libp2p-key` (`0x72`) codec in Base36 or Base32.
-  - Returned peer records must be closer to `peer-id` than `closer-than`.
-  - If omitted the routing implementation should use its own [Peer ID](https://github.com/libp2p/specs/blob/master/peer-ids/peer-ids.md).
-- `count` is an optional number that specifies how many peer records the requester desires.
-  - Minimum 1, maximum 100, default 20.
+  - Implementations SHOULD support both CID and Peer ID formats for maximum interoperability.

 #### Response Status Codes